-This Briefing Note is a revision of earlier versions by Stuart Adam, Lucy Chennells, Andrew Dilnot, Christine Frayne, Greg Kaplan and Nikki Roback, which substantially revised and updated the UK chapter by A. Dilnot and G. Stears in K. Messere (ed.), The Tax System in Industrialized Countries, Oxford University Press, Oxford, 1998.
+This Briefing Note is a revision of earlier versions by Stuart Adam, Lucy Chennells, Andrew Dilnot, Christine Frayne, Greg Kaplan, Nikki Roback and Jonathan Shaw, which substantially revised and updated the UK chapter by A. Dilnot and G. Stears in K. Messere (ed.), The Tax System in Industrialized Countries, Oxford University Press, Oxford, 1998.
+The original Briefing Note can be downloaded from www.ifs.org.uk/bns/taxsurvey2000.pdf.
 The paper was funded by the ESRC Centre for the Microeconomic Analysis of Public Policy at the Institute for Fiscal Studies.
-The authors would like to thank Carl Emmerson, Alissa Goodman, Rupert Harrison, Alex Klemm, Sarah Love and Zoë Oldfield for their help and advice during revision of the Briefing Note.
-All remaining errors are the responsibility of the authors.
+The author would like to thank Mike Brewer, Carl Emmerson, Chris Frayne and Alex Klemm for their help and advice during revision of the Briefing Note, and Judith Payne for copy-editing.
+All remaining errors are the responsibility of the author.

-Address for correspondence: stuart.adam@ifs.org.uk, jonathan s@ifs.org.uk
+\Address for correspondence: stuart.adam@ifs.org.uk